curlywallst/travel-packing-list-generator/README.md

 Travel Packing List Generator

-This is a Rails application that allows users to create accounts and add information about their trips and generate packing lists.
+This is a Ruby on Rails application that allows users to create accounts and add information about their trips and generate packing lists.
 The Models included are:

   User - has many trips and has many categories through trips Category - has many trips and has many items through trips